alin847/particle-tracking/README.md

 # particle-tracking

 ## Description
 A modified linear assignment problem based single-particle tracking algorithm from [Jaqaman et al. (2008)]([doi.org/10.1016/S0031-3203(01)00127-3](https://doi.org/10.1038/nmeth.1237)).
 In short, this algorithm considers both spatial distance and particle intensity to predict a particle's track, which allows for higher accuracy.
 Additionally, the algorithm has been optimized for efficiency.
 For more details, please read [methods](method.pdf).
+For an example tracking, please refer to the following [gif](example/tracked_simulation.gif).

 ## Procedure